 Each of the movies stated above is testimony of Oldman’s prowess as an intense actor capable of pulling off any role.
 Even if we consider his early works, they were all signs of how significant his name was going to become in the world of acting later on.
 Some of them are ‘Air Force One,’ ‘Hannibal,’ ‘State of Grace,’ ‘Léon: The Professional,’ ‘Bram Stoker’s Dracula,’ and ‘Prick Up Your Ears.’
 Having mesmerized generations of viewers with his performances, it is not unusual to want to know about Oldman’s upcoming projects.

-Season 4 began airing in September.
+Season 5 will be based on Mick Herron’s fifth novel, ‘London Rules.’
 Along with Oldman, returning cast members include Kristin Scott Thomas, Saskia Reeves, Jack Lowden, Rosalind Eleazar, Freddie Fox, Christopher Chung, and Jonathan Pryce.
 Actors Hugo Weaving, Joanna Scanlan, Ruth Bradley, James Callis, and Tom Brooke have also joined the cast.
-The show has been renewed for Season 5 as well.
-It will debut sometime in the last four months of 2025.
+Filming is complete, and the season is expected to drop in the summer of 2025.
 However, more details about the cast members and a potential release date are awaited.
+Moreover, the show has been renewed for six-episode Season 6 which will be adapted from ‘Joe Country’ and ‘Slough House,’ the sixth and seventh novels in the series.

 Read More: How Much of David Fincher’s Mank is True?